 You want to run a 5K, a 10K, a half-marathon or a marathon, but you don’t know how, how much and how often you should train.

-So, sit back, make yourself a protein shake and we’ll take you through the basics of using the Polar Running Program.
+So, sit back, make yourself a protein shake and we’ll walk you through the basics of using the Polar Running Program.
 If you’re more of a sprinter, click the video below to get a quick overview.